-Figure 1: ONTARIO TECH POLICY ON HEALTH AND SAFETY
+OTU POLICY ON HEALTH AND SAFETY

-The University of Ontario Institute of Technology (Ontario Tech) has a vital interest in the health and safety of its employees, students, visitors and contractors.
-The prevention of occupational illness or injury is a major continuing objective and Ontario Tech will make every reasonable effort to provide and maintain a safe and healthy work and learning environment.
+The Ontario Tech University (OTU) has a vital interest in the health and safety of its employees, students, visitors and contractors.
+The prevention of occupational illness or injury is a major continuing objective and OTU will make every reasonable effort to provide and maintain a safe and healthy work and learning environment.
 As a minimum standard, the university shall comply with all statutory requirements, including the Ontario Occupational Health and Safety Act, the Environmental Protection Act and other applicable federal, provincial and local statutes and bylaws.